anishghale007/Gable-UI/README.md

 # gable_ui

 A UI clone of Gable (Job Portal HTML template).
+Link of the template: https://templates.hibootstrap.com/gable/default/index-2.html

 NOTE: Landscape mode is not avaialble.
 Only POTRAIT mode is allowed.